 Nausea is a less common but possible symptom of a heart attack.
 It can be accompanied by belching and a feeling of indigestion.
 Women are more likely to have this less typical symptom of a heart attack.

-The nausea that develops as a symptom of a heart attack can be severe enough to cause vomiting.
+The nausea that develops as a symptom of a heart attack can be

 6. Gastric Discomfort